siuhangw/wsh.github.io/README.md

 # [SiuHang](https://wshwsh.me)

 ## About me
 Hi, My name is Siu Hang.
 You can call me Peter.
-I am a media designer.
-I like visual art and animation.
-I studied media design in the college, and focused on motion graphic design.
-I always love both art and technology, and want to mix them together.
+I have a background in media design, specialised in motion graphic.
+I used various digital softwares to make artworks, when I was studying in college.
+I started to realise the power of technology.
+I find myself fall in love to art and technology, and want to make use of both.

+Although, I got a slight touch in computer science and programming, I still lack confidence in software development.
+Someday soon, I thought the reason behind is that the traditional teaching and learning methods are too theoretical, which mean lack of practical use.
+Since then, I started to spend my spare time to self-taught for game, web and interactive coding.

+I think now is the best time self-taught about programming.
+There are many resources on the internet we can find.
+Most of them are completely free of charge, or even open source.
 ***
 [![Resume Preview](img/profile_pic_2_mid.jpg)](https://wshwsh.me)

 **[View Live Preview](https://wshwsh.me)**

 ## Work Experience
-* Media Design
+* Media Designer
-* 3D Animation
+* 3D Animator
-* Graphic Design
+* Graphic Designer
 ***

 ## Education